Redot-Engine/redot-docs/classes/class_fileaccess.rst

-In the example above, the file will be saved in the user data folder as specified in the :doc:`Data paths <../tutorials/io/data_paths>` documentation.

-\ **FileAccess** will close when it's freed, which happens when it goes out of scope or when it gets assigned with ``null``. :ref:`close<class_FileAccess_method_close>` can be used to close it before then explicitly.
-In C# the reference must be disposed manually, which can be done with the ``using`` statement or by calling the ``Dispose`` method directly.
+A **FileAccess** instance will close its file when the instance is freed.
+Since it inherits :ref:`RefCounted<class_RefCounted>`, this happens automatically when it is no longer in use. :ref:`close()<class_FileAccess_method_close>` can be called to close it earlier.
+In C#, the reference must be disposed manually, which can be done with the ``using`` statement or by calling the ``Dispose`` method directly.

 \ **Note:** To access project resources once exported, it is recommended to use :ref:`ResourceLoader<class_ResourceLoader>` instead of **FileAccess**, as some files are converted to engine-specific formats and their original source files might not be present in the exported PCK package.
 If using **FileAccess**, make sure the file is included in the export by changing its import mode to **Keep File (exported as is)** in the Import dock, or, for files where this option is not available, change the non-resource export filter in the Export dialog to include the file's extension (e.g. ``*.txt``).

-\ **Note:** Files are automatically closed only if the process exits "normally" (such as by clicking the window manager's close button or pressing **Alt + F4**).
-If you stop the project execution by pressing **F8** while the project is running, the file won't be closed as the game process will be killed.
-You can work around this by calling :ref:`flush<class_FileAccess_method_flush>` at regular intervals.
+\ **Note:** Files are automatically closed only if the process exits "normally" (such as by clicking the window manager's close button or pressing :kbd:`Alt + F4`).
+If you stop the project execution by pressing :kbd:`F8` while the project is running, the file won't be closed as the game process will be killed.
+You can work around this by calling :ref:`flush()<class_FileAccess_method_flush>` at regular intervals.

 .. rst-class:: classref-introduction-group